ezod/hypergraph/README.markdown

 ## Overview

-Hypergraph is a Python module for simple graphs and hypergraphs.
+Hypergraph is a Python module for graphs and hypergraphs.

 ## Requirements